AgusFoundation/aguscoinwallet_gui/README.md

 mkdir build && cd build && cmake .. && make
 ```

+You can set a submodule to the aguscoin sources instead the symbolic link.
 The binaries will be in `/build/` after compilation is complete.

 ##### Running GUI-Wallet